POPULATION EXPOSED TO LANDSLIDES

 Processing methodology

-The estimate of risk landslide population was made by intersecting, in a GIS environment, the ISPRA national mosaic of landslide hazard areas (PAI) with the 402,678 sections of the 2011 ISTAT Census.
-Since the exact location of the population within the sections is not known, the residents were uniformly distributed within each section.
-The number of people exposed was then calculated using the proportional method, multiplying the percentage of landslide hazard area within each census section by the population residing in that section.
+The estimate of the population at risk was carried out by intersecting, in a GIS environment, the ISPRA mosaic of the PAI landslide hazard areas with the 756,259 sections of the ISTAT 2021 Census.
+Since the exact location of the population within the sections is not known, the inhabitants were uniformly distributed within each section.
+The number of exposed people was then calculated with the proportionality method, multiplying the percentage of area at risk from landslides within each census section by the population residing in the aforementioned section.

-Vulnerability, which represents the degree of loss of the element at risk that could be damaged during an event, was conservatively set to 1, as its assessment would require knowledge of the magnitude of the landslide phenomena (speed and volume) as well as knowledge of the behavior/resilience of different population categories (e.g., elderly, children, and non-autonomous persons).
-Vulnerability can also vary depending on the time of year (summer/winter), the day of the week (weekday/holiday), and the time of day (day/night) when the event occurs.
+The vulnerability, which represents the degree of loss of the element at risk that can be damaged during an event, was conservatively set equal to 1, as its evaluation would require knowledge of the magnitude of the landslide phenomena (speed and volume) as well as knowledge of the behavior/resilience of the population categories (e. g.
+Elderly, children, non-self-sufficient people).
+Vulnerability can also vary based on the time of year (summer/winter), the day of the week (weekdays/holidays) and the time (daytime/nighttime) in which the event occurs.

 Update frequency